edgeless-project/nextless/README.md

 ### Actors, Applications, and Resources

-The repository contains a set of example applications to be executed by a deployment of nextless.
+The repository contains a set of example applications that can be deployed to a Nextless cluster.
-Those can be found in the following folders:
+The applications and their components can be found in the following folders:

 * `functions` contains the set of Rust-based example actors included with this repository.
 * `resources` provides the descriptions of the resources included with the (embedded) worker node.
-* `examples` contains example applications using those actors and resources.
+* `examples` contains the example applications using those actors and resources.

 ### Inter-Component APIs

-There is a set of crates that defines the APIs enabling the components to interact.
+There is a set of crates that define the APIs enabling the components to interact.

 * `edgeless_api` provides the main APIs used for the interaction between the main system components.
-  * It also defines types used across the components.
+  * It also defines shared types used across the components.
-* `egeless_api_core` represents the parts of the API usable by the `#![no_std]` embedded efforts.
+* `egeless_api_core` represents the parts of the APIs usable by the `#![no_std]` embedded efforts.

 ### Actor-related APIs

-These crates define the APIs used to implement Rust-based actors and enable those actors to interact with the worker node.
+These crates define the APIs used to implement Rust-based actors.
+They enable those actors to interact with the worker node.

 * `edgeless_function` represents the main crate used by every function.
   * It uses the procmacro-crate `edgeless_function_macro` to provide the `edgeless_function::generate!()` macro.